 The family was originally from the village of Cafaggiolo in the Mugello.
-After hearing about the opportunities that trade offered, some of its members emigrated to Florence, perhaps in the 12th century.
-Here, over the centuries, they became economically and politically important.
+Somewhere during the 12th century, after hearing about the opportunities that trade offered, some of the Medici emigrated to Florence.
+Over the centuries they became economically and politically important.
 In fact, three popes and two queens of France were members of this noble family.

 The Medici worked in the commercial and banking fields, and some of them were patrons.
 Like other important families (Gonzaga, Sforza, Este, Della Rovere), they decided to commission their own mausoleum and had the Medici chapels built.

-The Medici Chapels are four: the New Sacristy, the Chapel of the Princes, the Crypt and the Lorenese Crypt.
+There are four Medici Chapels: the New Sacristy, the Chapel of the Princes, the Crypt, and the Lorenese Crypt.

-The New Sacristy was designed and built by Michelangelo Buonarroti, on commission of cardinal Giulio de Medici and pope Leo X. However, it was Bartolomeo Ammannati and Giorgio Vasari who completed the building.
+The New Sacristy was designed and built by Michelangelo Buonarroti, on the commission of cardinal Giulio de Medici and Pope Leo X. However, it was Bartolomeo Ammannati and Giorgio Vasari who completed the building.

 The Medici chapels have a coffered cupola with a lantern with composite columns.
-Inside you can admire the two tombs of Lorenzo Duke of Urbino and Giuliano Duke of Nemours.
-In addition to the funeral monuments, there are also the sculptures made by Michelangelo: Medici Madonna, Dawn, Night, Day and the portraits of Lorenzo and Giuliano.
+Inside, you can admire the two tombs of Lorenzo Duke of Urbino and Giuliano Duke of Nemours.
+In addition to the funeral monuments, there are also sculptures by Michelangelo including Medici Madonna, Dawn, Night, Day, and the portraits of Lorenzo and Giuliano.

-Architect Matteo Nigetti planned and built the Chapel of the Princes, which was completed in the 1960s.
-It is the building with the second biggest dome in Florence.
-The Opificio delle pietre dure, a public institute of the Italian Ministry for Cultural Heritage based in Florence, made the interior of the chapel using coral, alabaster, quartz, porphyry, lapis lazuli, granite and mother-of-pearl.
-On the walls you can see the coats of arms of the cities that were part of the Grand Duchy of Tuscany.
+Architect Matteo Nigetti planned and built the Chapel of the Princes, which was built in 1604 but actually completed in the 1960s.
+It has the second-largest dome in Florence.
+The Opificio delle pietre dure, a public institute of the Italian Ministry for Cultural Heritage based in Florence, made the interior of the chapel using coral, alabaster, quartz, porphyry, lapis lazuli, granite, and mother-of-pearl.
+On the walls, you can see the coats of arms of the cities that were part of the Grand Duchy of Tuscany.

-The Medici Grand Dukes, their wives and close relatives are all buried inside the crypt, which is the first place you can reach from the entrance.
+The Medici Grand Dukes, their wives, and close relatives are all buried inside the crypt, which is the first place you’ll see from the entrance.

 The chapels can be reached by taxi or the ATAF C1 bus line.